KharaFalcon/GrowthGuild/README.md

 # 🐝 Growth Guild — Gamified Learning Platform

-A beautiful, feature-rich learning platform where students earn collectible bees, expand their hive, and create their own quizzes—all powered by AI and Firebase!
+A beautiful learning platform where students earn collectible bees, expand their hive, and create their own quizzes—all powered by Firebase!

 ## ✨ What's New (v2.0)

 📚 **Student Quiz Creator** — Create quizzes manually or let AI generate them
 🔥 **Firebase Cloud Database** — Persistent storage across devices
-🤖 **AI Quiz Generation** — Powered by OpenAI
 📱 **Responsive Design** — Works on mobile, tablet, desktop

 [Read WHATS_NEW.md for detailed feature overview →](./WHATS_NEW.md)